tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 ## Determine your comfortable price

 No one enjoys living on a existential minimum for very long.
 With that in place though, you can start thinking about existential comfortability.
-What does it take for you to not only survive but to thrive and live life?
+What does it take for you to not only survive but to thrive and live life fully?

 Sit down and actually do the exercise.
 Get a concrete number — "this is what I want to make".
 It's much, much easier to reach a defined goal than something vague.